 The surname Allihan was first found in Kent where they were Lords of the manor of Allingham.

 Early History of the Allihan family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Allihan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allihan research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Allihan History in all our PDF Extended History products and printed products wherever possible.

 Allihan Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Allihan have been found, including Alingham, Allingham, Hallingham, Allighan and many more.

 Early Notables of the Allihan family (pre 1700)